tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payouts-API.md

 You can configure a WebHook for the following events:
 * **Transfer creation**: sends a notification when a payout request is created.
 To enable these notifications, include the `TRANSFER_CREATION` value in the list parameter `enabledEvents`.
-* **Transfer update**: sends a notification when the sanction screening validation rejects the third party.
+* **Transfer update**: sends a notification when the sanction screening validation rejects the payee.
 To enable these notifications, include the `TRANSFER_UPDATE` value in the list parameter `enabledEvents`.
-* **Validation result**: sends a notification when third party has approved the sanction screening validation and when the transfer has been rejected by the bank, include the `VALIDATION_RESULT` value in the list parameter `enabledEvents`.
+* **Validation result**: sends a notification when payee has approved the sanction screening validation and when the transfer has been rejected by the bank, include the `VALIDATION_RESULT` value in the list parameter `enabledEvents`.

 [Click here to know the variables in the notifications]({{< ref "payouts.md#variables-in-the-notifications" >}}).